 Assumption of Risk

-If someone tells you not to pet their dog, but you pet it anyway, the owner or their insurance company might assert that you knowingly assumed the risk by petting the dog.
+If someone tells you not to pet their dog, but you do it anyway, the owner or insurance company might assert that you knowingly assumed the risk by petting the dog.
 If the bite resulted from the dog’s owner failing to take reasonable care and control of the dog, however, this defense might not succeed.